 When you’re looking for work, you’re marketing a product to potential employers—and that product is you.

-- be familiar with your product—know yourself and identify your skills and accomplishments
+- Be familiar with your product—know yourself and identify your skills and accomplishments.

-- identify your market—target employers who are a good fit for your qualifications and work preferences.
+- Identify your market—target employers who are a good fit for your qualifications and work preferences.

 Create effective marketing tools

-- presenting your product effectively.
+- Present your product effectively.